 Basic knowledge of food preparation methods and procedures.
 Skill to cook a limited variety of prepared foods or short order foods.
 Ability to read and understand written food service material, such as food labels, standardized recipes, and basic work instructions.
 Skill in performing basic mathematical computations to multiply ingredients in a recipe or to determine how many servings a container will hold.
 Knowledge of the various tables of weights and measures and ability to follow instructions to convert from standard to metric measurements.
 Skill in operating, disassembling and cleaning basic food service equipment such as griddles, broilers, and food grinders.
 Knowledge of basic sanitation, infection and spoilage control procedures.

 Work involves continual standing and walking, frequent stooping, reaching, pushing, pulling, and bending.
 Must be able to lift or move objects up to 40 pounds unassisted, and occasionally lift or move objects weighing over 40 pounds with the assistance of other workers or lifting devices.

 Conditions of employment:

-5. Social Security card must be presented at time of appointment.
+4 .
+Social Security Card must be presented at a time of appointment.

 HOW YOU WILL BE EVALUATED:

-Credit may be given for appropriate unpaid experience or volunteer work.
+Credit will be given for appropriate unpaid experience or volunteer work.

 The Department of Army Nonappropriated Fund Instrumentalities are an equal opportunity employer.